Rubio says South Africa’s ambassador to the US 'is no longer welcome' in the country

-WASHINGTON — (AP) — Secretary of State Marco Rubio said Friday that South Africa’s ambassador to the United States “is no longer welcome” in the country.
+WASHINGTON — (AP) — Secretary of State Marco Rubio said Friday that South Africa’s ambassador to the United States “is no longer welcome” in the country, in the latest Trump administration move targeting the African nation.

-Rubio, in a post on X, accused Ebrahim Rasool of being a “race-baiting politician” who hates President Donald Trump and declared him “persona non grata.”
-He didn't give further reasoning.
+Rubio, in a post on X, accused Ebrahim Rasool of being a “race-baiting politician” who hates President Donald Trump.
+Rubio declared the South African diplomat “persona non grata.”

-The State Department did not have additional details, and it was unclear whether the ambassador was even in the U.S. at the time the decision was made.
-Rubio posted as he was flying back to Washington from a Group of 7 foreign ministers in Quebec.
+Neither Rubio, who posted as he was flying back to Washington from a Group of 7 foreign ministers meeting in Canada, nor the State Department gave any immediate explanation for the decision.

+But Rubio linked to a Breitbart story about a talk Rasool gave earlier Friday as part of a South African think tank's webinar in which he spoke about actions taken by the Trump administration in the context of a United States where white people soon would no longer be in the majority.

+Both Trump and his ally Elon Musk, who grew up in South Africa, have criticized the country's Black-led government over a new land law they claim discriminates against white people.

 It is highly unusual for the U.S. to expel a foreign ambassador, although lower-ranking diplomats are more frequently targeted with persona non grata status.

-At the height of U.S.-Russia diplomatic expulsions during the Cold War and then again over Russia’s 2014 annexation of Crimea, allegations of interference in the 2016 election and the Skripal poisoning case in Britain, neither Washington nor Moscow saw fit to expel the respective ambassadors.
+At the height of U.S.-Russia diplomatic expulsions during the Cold War and then again over Russia’s 2014 annexation of Crimea, allegations of interference in the 2016 U.S. election and the 2018 poisoning of a former Russian intelligence officer in Britain, neither Washington nor Moscow saw fit to expel the respective ambassadors.

+Rasool previously served as his country’s ambassador to the U.S. from 2010 to 2015 before returning to the post in January.

+As a child, he and his family were evicted from a Cape Town neighborhood designated for white people.
+Rasool became an anti-apartheid campaigner, serving time in prison for his activism and identifying as a comrade of the country’s first post-apartheid president, Nelson Mandela.
+He later became a politician in Mandela’s African National Congress political party.

 The South African government has denied its new law is tied to race and says Trump's claims over the country and the law have been full of misinformation and distortions.

-Rasool previously served as his country’s ambassador to the U.S. from 2010 to 2015 before returning this year.

-As a child, he and his family were evicted from a Cape Town neighborhood designated for whites.
-Rasool became an active anti-apartheid campaigner, serving time in prison and proudly identifying as a comrade of the country’s first post-apartheid president, Nelson Mandela.
-He later became a politician in Mandela’s African National Congress political party.

-Trump said land was being expropriated from Afrikaners — which the order referred to as “racially disfavored landowners” — when no land has been taken under the law.
+Trump said land was being expropriated from Afrikaners, when no land has been taken under the law.

+The law allows the government to take land in specific instances where it is not being used, or where it would be in the public interest if it is redistributed.
+It aims to address some of the wrongs of South Africa's racist apartheid era, when Black people had land taken away from them.

 Trump also announced a plan to offer Afrikaners refugee status in the U.S. They are only one part of South Africa’s white minority.

-The Expropriation Act was signed into law by South African President Cyril Ramaphosa earlier this year and allows the government to take land in specific instances where it is not being used, or where it would be in the public interest if it is redistributed.

-It aims to address some of the wrongs of South Africa's racist apartheid era, when Black people had land taken away from them and were forced to live in areas designated for non-whites.

-Elon Musk, a close Trump ally and head of Trump's Department of Government Efficiency, has highlighted that law in social media posts and cast it as a threat to South Africa's white minority.
-Musk grew up in South Africa.
+Musk, who heads Trump's Department of Government Efficiency, has highlighted the land law in social media posts and cast it as a threat to South Africa's white minority.

+Musk earlier this month also targeted South Africa's government over business decisions, saying in a post on X that it had opted not to do business with his Starlink “because I'm not black.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.